modin-project/unidist/docs/using_cli.rst

 .. code-block:: bash

-   $ python unidist/cli script.py  # The running is happened from a unidist's root directory.
+   $ python unidist/cli script.py  # The running is happened from the unidist's root directory

 CLI Options
 ===========